 If you want to fly drones for professional reasons, please contact the relevant regional office to apply for permission as early as possible in your planning.

 Burning firewood can make a real saving on your home energy costs.
 Firewooding can be fun too.

 Scavenging licences and firewood permits have been impacted by the ongoing COVID-19 situation.
 Visit our COVID-19 page for up to date information.

 For significant bulk buying.
 Customers will use a forestry haulier to receive a delivery of generally 10 tonnes plus, in lengths of around 3m.
 Contact your regional office for more information and prices.

 Firewood Permits (Semi-Bulk)

 By appointment, customers can self-collect marked bundles of firewood – again in around 3m lengths.
 Bundles are generally less than 3 tonnes.
 Specific sites and collection times can be arranged via regional offices.

 Subject to availability within your local forest regional area and following the payment of a fee, customers can have access to a site for the purpose of collecting 'on-site' harvesting residues.
 Note hand tools only are permitted for this operation.
 The duration of a permit will be for a maximum of 3 months.
 Contact your regional office for more information.

-If you are interested in organising an event in our forests, please get in touch with the regional office the first instance, with a completed Events Enquiry Form (PDF 447KB).
+If you are interested in organising an event in our forests, please read our Event Tips (PDF 116KB) and Checklist (PDF 230KB) to help you prepare.
 Depending on the nature of your event, you may need to obtain official permission to hold it.

 For the most popular types of events, we have developed standard event agreement and permissions procedures.
 If your event falls into one of these categories please follow the procedures detailed in these documents.
 For all other events and additional facilities and services, we have a standard rate card (PDF 159KB).